Skip to content

 To enable this feature, configure poolPlacements representing a list of possible bucket data locations.
 Each poolPlacement must have:

 • a unique name to refer to it in <LocationConstraint> or X-Storage-Policy.
-A placement with reserved name default will be used by default if no location constraint is provided.
+Name default-placement is reserved and can be used only if placement also marked as default.

 • dataPoolName and metadataPoolName representing object data and metadata locations.
 In Rook, these data locations are backed by CephBlockPool. poolPlacements and storageClasses specs refer pools by name.
 This means that all pools should be defined in advance.
 Similarly to sharedPools, the same pool can be reused across multiple ObjectStores and/or poolPlacements/storageClasses because of RADOS namespaces.
 Here, each pool will be namespaced with <object store name>.<placement name>.<pool type> key.